nus-cs2103-AY2425S1/ip/docs/README.md

 ### Deadlines

-For task that have end dates.
+For tasks that have end dates.

 Format: `deadline DESCRIPTION /by YYYY-MM-DD`